Day of Pentecost (Year B)

 Both birthing and adoption imagery are used to describe this reality of living in the now and not yet of salvation.
 While the creation experiences labor pains, we who have been adopted as God’s children and have received the first fruits of the Spirit (8:15–16) still await the completion of our adoption, “the redemption of our bodies” (8:23).

 This redemption will mean life and freedom for all creation.
-Life in the meantime is characterized by hope and patience — a watchful, expectant waiting that does not give in to despair, even when little evidence of redemption is in sight (8:24-25).
+Life in the meantime is characterized by hope and patience—a watchful, expectant waiting that does not give in to despair, even when little evidence of redemption is in sight (8:24–25).

 We are not left alone in our waiting and struggle, for “the Spirit helps us in our weakness” (8:26).
 Even though we don’t know how or what to pray, the Spirit intercedes for us with “inarticulate groans (stenagmois)” (8:26).
-The NRSV translation, “with sighs too deep for words,” obscures the parallel between our “groaning” and that of the Spirit.
-Just as we groan together with the whole creation (8:22-23), the Spirit groans together with and for us, interceding for us according to the will of God (8:27).
+The New Revised Standard Version translation, “with sighs too deep for words,” obscures the parallel between our “groaning” and that of the Spirit.
+Just as we groan together with the whole creation (8:22–23), the Spirit groans together with and for us, interceding for us according to the will of God (8:27).

 Our grasp of God’s will and the future God has in store for creation is limited at best.
 How can we pray for what we have not seen and have difficulty imagining?
 The Spirit gives voice to what we cannot articulate but hope and long for in our inmost selves.